a2roger/backup/w4_data/readme.md

 * iterating through rows
 * getting data by column in a row

-#### Try and Experiment

-Plot the latitude and longitude of each postal code as a point.
-* You need to `map` longitude values to the x-coordinate and latitude values to y-coordinate.
-  - Longitudes range from -139.4351 (West Coast) to -52.6961 (East Coast)
-  - Latitudes range from 70.4643 (North) to 42.0377 (Southern border)
-  - (I left out postal code HOH, see the file!)
-* Access the longitude and latitude using `getFloat` method of the `TableRow`.
-See the code demos above.
-* To make it more dynamic, plot one point each frame in `draw`.
-This means you need to keep track of a row index for the table, and increase it each frame.

-Experiment further:

-* Experiment with different size points (using `strokeWeight`) and different colours and transparency (using `stroke`)
-* You also try connecting the postal code points by lines, and try different sort orders on the table to see the effect (see `sort` and `sortReverse` methods of table)

 #### Sketch: **`temperature`**

 Loads historical weather readings taken every 15 min from the [UWaterloo Weather station](http://weather.uwaterloo.ca/) and displays temperatures in a simple visualization.